rust-lang/book/second-edition/src/ch13-01-closures.md

 Ruby.
 This closure has one parameter named `num`; if we had more than one parameter, we would separate them with commas, like `|param1, param2|`.

-After the parameters, we place curly braces that hold the body of the closure—these are optional if the closure body is a single expression.
-The end of the closure, after the curly braces, needs a semicolon to complete the `let` statement.
+After the parameters, we place curly brackets that hold the body of the closure—these are optional if the closure body is a single expression.
+The end of the closure, after the curly brackets, needs a semicolon to complete the `let` statement.
 The value returned from the last line in the closure body (`num`) will be the value returned from the closure when it’s called, since that line doesn’t end in a semicolon; just like in function bodies.

 Note that this `let` statement means `expensive_closure` contains the *definition* of an anonymous function, not the *resulting value* of calling the